Child Development/Early Childhood Education (Ph.D.)Doctor of Philosophy (Ph.D.)

 The comprehensive Ph.D. program in Child Development/Early Childhood Education is designed to prepare students to be independent scholars in research and education professions.
-To meet this objective we make three guarantees to students admitted to the program.
-Every student will have:
+To meet this objective, all students admitted to the program will have the opportunity for:

 - An intensive research experience